memfault/memfault-yocto/meta-memfault-swupdate-example/README.md

 ## Usage

-> This repository is a configuration example.
-For your own project, we recommend
-> that you fork this repository and modify it to fit your needs.

-This layer contains two recipes: `swupdate` and `update-image`.
+This layer contains two main recipes: `swupdate` and `update-image`.

 To build a valid `.swu` file for your device, run: